 Vegan Cookie Sandwiches

 Vegan Cookie Sandwiches.
 Almond Cookie Sandwiches, with an Almond Caramel Filling, covered in chocolate.
-These cookies are vegan and gluten free.
+These cookies are vegan, gluten free, and paleo.

 - 3 tablespoons almond butter 50 grams, 1.7 oz